WiFi DaynaPORT

 • Various other Internet utilities and Disk management tools.

-2. Install MacTCP 2.1 by dragging it to the System Folder in System 6.
-For System 7, drag it into the Control Panels folder.
+2. System 6: Install MacTCP 2.1 by dragging it to the System Folder.
+For System 7+, drag it into the Control Panels folder.
 Restart your Mac.

 Note: If you try to install MacTCP in System 7 when you already have Open Transport installed, it will make the MacTCP control panel invisible.
 Uninstalling Open Transport will make the MacTCP control panel visible.